ht2544/Final_Project/README.md

 A view that shows a map that displays the location of the squirrel sightings.

 ## /sightings
-A view that lists all squirrel sightings with links to view each sighting.
+A view that lists all squirrel sightings with links to view each single sighting.

 ## /sightings/add
 A view to create a new sighting.